brianseg014/domainpy/README.md

 ### Value Objecs

-`Value Objects` are concepts that belongs to the `ubiquitous language` of the business.
+`Value Objects` are concepts that belongs to the `Ubiquitous Language` of the business.
 This objects are used to measure quantities and describe characteristics.
 They are identified by its attributes, therefore, equivalent values are interchangable.
 Immutables, if you need to change some attribute, you should generate a new instance.
-They can only hold primatives or other `value objects`.
+They can only hold primatives or other `Value Objects`.
 And you should try to have semantic constructors.

 ```python